 25 1.
 General: this section defines the main paths of the model (i.e. input, output, general data, auxiliary files), the name of the output emission file, time step configuration parameters (i.e. start and end dates and number of hourly time steps) and the option to remove the existing auxiliary files at the beginning of the execution.

-2. Domain and output format: this section defines the characteristics of the working grid (e.g. spatial coverage, horizontal resolution and vertical description) as well as the conventions of the output NetCDF emission file.
+2. Domain and output format: this section defines the characteristics of the working grid (e.g. spatial coverage, horizontal resolution and vertical description) as well as the structure and naming convention of the output NetCDF emission file.
 Currently,

 30 HERMESv3_BU supports four map projections (i.e. regular lat–long, rotated lat–long, Lambert conformal conic and Mercator) and three atmospheric chemistry model file conventions (i.e. CMAQ, WRF-Chem and NMMBMONARCH) (see section 2.5).